mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

 ## What's the downside to using static site generators?
+The major downside is that code cannot be executed after a site is created.
+You are stuck with the output files so if you're used to building web applications with a traditional [web framework](/web-frameworks.html) you'll have to change your expectations.

-The major downside is that the code is not dynamic, so you won't be able to do many seemingly-necessary tasks provided by running an application created with a traditional [web framework](/web-frameworks.html).
-Any content that is typically powered by a database, such as comments, sessions and user data can only be done through third party services.
-For example, if you want to have comments on a static website you'd need to
-[embed Disqus's form](https://disqus.com/) and be completely reliant upon their service.
+Content that is typically powered by a database, such as comments, sessions and user data can only be handled through third party services.
+For example, if you want to have comments on a static website you'd need to [embed Disqus's form](https://disqus.com/) and be completely reliant upon their service.